AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-video-reference/c-html5-video-viewer-20-customizingviewer/r-html5-viewer-customize-facebookshare.md

 ---
 description: Facebook share tool consists of a button added to the Social share panel.
 When the button is clicked the user is redirected to a sharing dialog box that is provided by a social service.
 The position of the button is fully managed by the Social share tool.
-seo-description: Facebook share tool consists of a button added to the Social share panel.
-When the button is clicked the user is redirected to a sharing dialog box that is provided by a social service.
-The position of the button is fully managed by the Social share tool.
-seo-title: Facebook share

 solution: Experience Manager
 title: Facebook share
-uuid: 0327631d-9847-409c-bce1-e58ee248d701

 feature: Dynamic Media Classic,Viewers,SDK/API,Video
 role: Developer,Business Practitioner
 ---